zenml-io/zenml/docs/book/introduction.md

 {% tab title="ZenML for ML Engineers" %}

-As an ML Engineer, ZenML empowers you to take ownership of the entire ML lifecycle end-to-end.
+ZenML empowers ML engineers to take ownership of the entire ML lifecycle end-to-end.
 Adopting ZenML means fewer handover points and more visibility on what is happening in your organization.

 **ML Lifecycle Management:** ZenML's abstractions enable you to manage sophisticated ML setups with ease.
 After you define your ML workflows as